 Accessories during winter in Europe are absolutely essential.

-Also, fair warning: while you absolutely want to have the basics covered, don’t worry much about packing extra hats and scarves for your winter trip to Europe–that’s what all the markets are for.
+Also, fair warning: while you absolutely want to have the basics covered, don’t worry much about packing extra hats and scarves for your winter trip to Europe.

 Pajamas